 Back in the 1930s and ‘40s, Frank Capra was one of the most famous directors in Hollywood.
 The creator of such movies as It Happened One Night (1934), Mr. Smith Goes To Washington (1939), and It’s a Wonderful Life (1946), Capra was famous for churning out screwball comedies with heart.
-Though some critics derisively called the gee-whiz sincerity of his films “Capra-corn,“ the director—who was born into a working class Italian family—was proud to make movies that championed the so-called “little guy.”
-Here are 12 screwball facts you might not know about Frank Capra, on what would be his 120th birthday.
+Though some critics derisively called the gee-whiz sincerity of his films “Capra-corn,” the director—who was born into a working class Italian family—was proud to make movies that championed the so-called “little guy.”
+Here are 12 screwball facts you might not know about Frank Capra, on the anniversary of his passing.

 1. HE IMMIGRATED TO AMERICA AS A CHILD.

 Born in Sicily in 1897, Capra was six years old when his family moved to Los Angeles in 1903, settling in a predominantly Italian neighborhood.
 In his 1971 autobiography, The Name Above The Title, Capra described traveling in steerage on the boat ride to America as one of the most miserable experiences of his young life, and seeing the Statue of Liberty as the boat arrived in New York as one of the most inspiring.

 Once in Los Angeles, Capra’s entire family, including his young siblings, began working, struggling to make ends meet.
 Capra, who sold newspapers, waited tables, and worked at a laundromat, as a tutor, and at a power plant, became the only one of his six siblings to attend college, graduating from Caltech in 1918 with a degree in chemical engineering.